There was a life in that file; So Apus got his mother

 When the Snehanivas building was demolished as part of the rail development, the inmates were shifted first to Wakathanam and then to Nedumkunnam.

-Pushpa, who wandered around for work, could not find out where her son was.
+Pushpa, who wandered around for work, might not find out where her son was.
 So Appoos, who came to the children’s home in Travancore, completed the food craft course of the government and joined the hotel of KTDC.

 In 2019, it was found that Appus was in Travancore, but Pushpa did not have the document proving that he was her son.
-The son also could not recognize his mother.
+The son also might not recognize his mother.
 Baburaj, the caretaker of the children’s home, saw Pushpa going back in tears.

 Baburaj undertook the task of uniting mother and son.
 Baburaj visited all the places where Appoos stayed.
 During the inspection at the center in Nedumkunnam, a file fell on Baburaj’s body.
 Inside was a photograph of Pushpa and Appoos together.